WHAT IS A POEM?

 Poetry’s purpose is essential to help us understand the world around us.
 It endeavours to show us things anew that we may have previously taken for granted.
 It offers us new perspectives on the familiar.

 Poetry’s purpose is to enable us to see the world with fresh eyes again, like those of a child.
-In doing this, it helps us understand our world more profoundly.
+Doing this, helps us understand our world more profoundly.

 THE STRUCTURE OF POETRY